AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 * `visits`
 * `visitors`

-This example, appears in Analysis Workspaces similar to the following graphic:
+This example appears in Analysis Workspaces similar to the following graphic:

 sample table screen shot